cloudmesh/cloudmesh-nlp/README.md

 7. After downloading the JSON file, move it to the ~/.cloudmesh/nlp folder as cloudmesh.json:

 ```bash
 mkdir ~/.cloudmesh/nlp
 # replace the command with where you downloaded the json to
 mv fantastic-walrus-863440-4b34c5a5ba4.json ~/.cloudmesh/nlp/cloudmesh.json
 ```

-7. A good step now is to start using and test using the Activated Cloud Translation api.
+8. A good step now is to start using and test using the Activated Cloud Translation api.

-8. you can install the client libraries to test some of the pre-existing examples for language translation Google offers.
+9. You can install the client libraries to test some of the pre-existing examples for language translation Google offers.

     ```